rokka-io/rokka-site/source/_references/05-stacks.md

 $stack = $client->saveStack($stack, ['overwrite' => true]);
 ```

+### Best practices for configuring a stack

+There's a whole page for that.
+We highly recomment reading this "[Best practices for stack configurations
+](/best-practices-for-stack-configurations.html)" chapter.

 ### Configuring a stack with no operations

 If you want to deliver an image without any image altering stack operations, you can configure a stack without any operations, just an empty collection with `"operations": []`.
 This stack configuration still loads the image into our processing engine and converts them to the requested image format (even if input and output image are the same).
 It will also apply optimizations to make the image as small as possible for delivering to endusers.